 After you have applied to graduate, it is recommended that you check your graduation eligibility status in UWinsite Student regularly, as applications are being evaluated on an ongoing basis.

 Note: Your graduation eligibility status will be "Approved" or "Conditionally Eligible" if you have been deemed eligible to graduate.

-Your mailing address on Uwinsite Student will be the default shipping address.
+If you have selected to have your parchment mailed, your mailing address on UWinsite Student will be the default shipping address.
 Please note that couriers cannot deliver to P.O.
 Boxes.
-You have until October 7, 2021 to update your mailing address on your UWinsite Student profile for the purpose of shipping your diploma.
+You have until May 1 for Spring Convocation and September 1 for Fall Convocation to update your mailing address on your UWinsite Student profile for the purpose of shipping your diploma.

 To update your address in UWinsite Student, follow the steps below:

 See the following ask.UWindsor article for steps on how to set up your student profile.

 Diplomas will be printed and distributed following approval of degrees at the University Senate meeting which takes place in late May for Fall Convocation and late September for Fall Convocation .
 The student can request an academic verification letter which will state that they have successfully completed their degree requirements and the date of Convocation.

 See the following ask.UWindsor article for instructions on requesting a Graduation Eligibility Letter.